nsrau/azure-docs.it-it/articles/storsimple/storsimple-manage-service.md

 <properties
-   pageTitle="Distribuire il servizio StorSimple Manager | Microsoft Azure" description="Descrizione delle procedure per creare ed eliminare il servizio StorSimple Manager nel portale di Azure classico e per gestire la chiave di registrazione del servizio." services="storsimple" documentationCenter="" authors="SharS"
+   pageTitle="Deploy the StorSimple Manager service | Microsoft Azure" description="Explains how to create and delete the StorSimple Manager service in the Azure classic portal, and describes how to manage the service registration key." services="storsimple" documentationCenter="" authors="SharS"